ElvenTools/elven-tools-website/src/docs/sft-sc-endpoints.md

 - `setNewAmountLimitPerAddress` - You can change the previously set max token amount with a particular nonce per address
 - `pauseSelling` - You can stop selling a token with a particular nonce.
 - `startSelling` - You can start selling a token with a particular nonce.
+- `giveaway` - You can send some amount of particular SFTs to some addresses.
+No limits applied here.

 ### Endpoints for all